 Poon Hill trek can be done around the year since the altitude is quite normal as compared to high mountain trekking and also it's normally easy in trekking grading.
 Despite this, there is always favorable weather for the amazing view of mountains and landscapes.
 Spring and Autumn are the best season to trek in all the Himalayan regions of Nepal and including Poonhill as well.

-Talking about food, you will get mostly all the items that are mentioned in the menu.
+Talking about food, you will get mostly all the items that are mentioned on the menu.
 The foods are local mostly, fresh and hygienic as most local people are farmers and they almost produce everything in their own land.
 You will get Nepali local foods, continental, Indian cuisine, Tibetian food, and Italian food.
 Most of the vegetables and rice are grown in nearby fields, so they are healthy and organic as well.

-During breakfast, you will get Pancake, bread items, noodle soup, local cornbread, Chapati with tea and coffee.
+During breakfast, you will get pancakes, bread items, noodle soup, local cornbread, and Chapati with tea and coffee.
 You will get ginger lemon honey, soda, coke, and some other soft drinks on the way.
 You will find some hard drinks also, but it's better not to take them while trekking in high mountains.
 Instead of this, drink more and more water and keep your body hydrated.

 During lunch, the teahouse and lodges offer Nepali Dal Bhat, Pasta, fry noodles, MOMOs, and some other flavors.
 Dinner will be mostly similar to Lunch, but it depends on what to eat at your dinner.
-If you are trekking through a travel agency, they will get some desert ( mostly fruits) during your dinner.
+If you are trekking through a travel agency, they will get some dessert ( mostly fruits) during your dinner.

 Also, sometimes, you might get hungry while hiking, So, it's better to bring some chocolate, dry fruits, and nuts with you.
 When you get tired and hungry, it always helps you.

 Since this amazing trekking trail is a part of the Annapurna Sanctuary, you need a trekking permit like other trails in the Annapurna region.
-You will require the Annapurna Conservation Area Permit (ACAP) which helps you to enter inside the Annapurna Conservation Area.
-Also, you need a Trekkers Information Management System card (TIMS), which is basically a database of the foreigners visited in Nepal and it includes their general information along with where they visited and how many days they spend in that region.
-Nepal Tourism Board, TAAN Office Kathmandu, and Pokhara both provide this permit with a photocopy of your passport and two pp size photographs.
+You will require the Annapurna Conservation Area Permit (ACAP) which helps you to enter the Annapurna Conservation Area.
+Also, you need a Trekkers Information Management System card (TIMS), which is basically a database of the foreigners who visited Nepal and it includes their general information along with where they visited and how many days they spend in that region.
+Nepal Tourism Board, TAAN Office Kathmandu, and Pokhara both provide this permit with a photocopy of your passport and two pp-size photographs.
 ACAP costs Rs 3,000 (~26$) and TIMS card costs Rs 2,000 (~18$) for the foreigners.

 However, if you are traveling through a local travel agency, then you shall not worry about all these permits and entrance.
 They will get all the necessary permits for you.